Season 24 Episode 1a

 Season 24 Episode 3a

-The ending of this episode really suprised me and left me very confused on what the overall moral was.
+The ending of this episode really surprised me and left me very confused about what the overall moral was.
 Katinka Mink, Hana's favorite singer, is coming to Elwood City for her Scapes of Paper Tour.
 D.W. just assumes that she would go to the concert with Hana and her other teenage friends.
 When Hana tells her she would not like it and it was for older kids, D.W. starts to sing this song titled "You're Wrong."
 I wasn't too crazy about this song, but it wasn't bad, It just felt very out of place to me.
-Also I was very confused when Hana apologized at the end for not inviting her, as I thought Hana's answer was completely justified.
-I mean, would it be appropriate for a 4 year old to attend a concert with some teenage girls who are doing who knows waht?
+Also, I was very confused when Hana apologized at the end for not inviting her, as I thought Hana's answer was completely justified.
+I mean, would it be appropriate for a 4-year-old to attend a concert with some teenage girls who are doing who knows what?
 Of course not.

 By: Nicholas DeMarco